Dartmouth-CS50-Fall2021-Prioleau/project-sudoku-team5/IMPLEMENTATION.md

                 1. Call `solve sudoku ` on the next box.
                 2. If `solve sudoku ` returns true, return true to caller
                 3. Otherwise, reset that box to empty.
         2. If we get here, all tired values could not find a solution.
-Return flase to caller.
+Return false to caller.
 3. Return true.

 Output: Boolean-> true if solution found, false otherwise.